 What period is Shaker style?

 Shaker-style was founded as far back as the mid-1700s, but Shaker kitchen designs didn’t reach the mass market until 1860s.
 Find out more about the history of Shaker kitchens here.

 Modern Shaker kitchens take the best of the Shaker style and design principles and combine it with modern convenience to create stunning kitchens that are a celebration of craftsmanship and functionality.
 The Shaker fundamentals have given way to beautiful, modern kitchen designs that focus on quality, effortless style and space optimisation.
 The uncomplicated design of Shaker kitchens means they work well in any property, from farm cottage to a modern apartment.

 1. Shaker-style cabinets

 Shaker-style cabinet doors are defined by the classic bevelled edge and recessed centre.
 The high-quality finish and uninterrupted straight lines of Shaker kitchen cabinets are simple and elegant, with minimal embellishments.
 And above all, Shaker kitchens are built to last.
-Here at Olive and Barr, our handcrafted Shaker kitchen cabinets are made with solid oak drawer boxes and stunning tulipwood doors to ensure the longevity of our designs.
+Here at Olive & Barr, our handcrafted Shaker kitchen cabinets are made with solid oak drawer boxes and stunning tulipwood doors to ensure the longevity of our designs.

 2. Shaker-style clever storage

 Shaker kitchens are also characterised by clever storage, thanks to the age-old Shaker principle of utility.
 Shakers believed in a place for everything, so Shaker kitchens have wide, deep drawers, large larders and bespoke cabinetry to fit even the smallest of spaces.
-At Olive and Barr, we offer a kitchen fitting service where we visit your home, assess your space and create a bespoke design to maximise the functionality of your kitchen, whilst meeting your aesthetic goals.
+At Olive & Barr, we offer a kitchen fitting service where we visit your home, assess your space and create a bespoke design to maximise the functionality of your kitchen, whilst meeting your aesthetic goals.

 3. Clutter-free Shaker style